-A determination will be made in relation to each issue about whether, for the purpose of the MiFID Product Governance rules under EU Delegated Directive 2017/593 (the "MiFID Product Governance Rules"), any dealer purchasing any Notes is a manufacturer in respect of such Notes, but otherwise neither the Arrangers nor the dealers nor any of their respective affiliates will be a manufacturer for the purpose of the MIFID Product Governance Rules.
+A determination will be made in relation to each issue about whether, for the purpose of the MiFID Product Governance rules under Commission Delegated Directive (EU) 2017/593 (the "MiFID Product Governance Rules"), any dealer purchasing any Notes is a manufacturer in respect of such Notes, but otherwise neither the Arrangers nor the dealers nor any of their respective affiliates will be a manufacturer for the purpose of the MIFID Product Governance Rules.

-The Arrangers are acting exclusively for Bonum Bank Plc ("Bonum", the "Bank" or the "Issuer") as the arrangers of the Programme and will not be responsible to anyone other than Bonum for providing the protections afforded to their respective clients nor giving investment or other advice in relation to the Programme or the Notes.
+The Arrangers are acting exclusively for Bonum as the arrangers of the Programme and will not be responsible to anyone other than Bonum for providing the protections afforded to their respective clients nor giving investment or other advice in relation to the Programme or the Notes.

-This Base Prospectus has been prepared in accordance with the Finnish Securities Market Act (746/2012, as amended) (the "Finnish Securities Market Act"), the Finnish Ministry of Finance Decree on prospectuses referred to in Chapters 3 to 5 of the Finnish Securities Market Act (1019/2012), the Commission Regulation (EC) No 809/2004, as amended, in application of the Annexes VI, IX, XIII and XX thereof, and the regulations and guidelines of the FIN-FSA.
-The FIN-FSA, which is the competent authority for the purposes of the Prospectus Directive and relevant implementing measures in Finland, has approved this Base Prospectus (journal number FIVA 63/02.05.04/2018), but assumes no responsibility for the correctness of the information contained herein.
-Bonum will, as deemed necessary, supplement the Base Prospectus with updated information pursuant to Chapter 4, Section 14 of the Finnish Securities Market Act.
+This Base Prospectus has been prepared in accordance with the Prospectus Regulation (EU) 2017/1129 (as amended), the Commission Delegated Regulation (EU) 2019/980, the Finnish Securities Markets Act (746/2012, as amended) (the "Finnish Securities Markets Act") and the regulations and guidelines of the FIN-FSA.
+The FIN-FSA, which is the competent authority for the purposes of the Prospectus Regulation in Finland, has approved this Base Prospectus on 15 April 2020 (journal number FIVA 15/02.05.04/2020).
+The FIN-FSA has only approved this Base Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation, but assumes no responsibility for the correctness of the information contained herein.
+Such approval shall not be considered as an endorsement of the Issuer or of the qualities of the Notes issued under this Base Prospectus.

-Bonum will supplement this Base Prospectus when required in accordance with the mandatory provisions of Finnish law.
+Bonum will, as deemed necessary, supplement this Base Prospectus with updated information pursuant to Article 23 of the Prospectus Regulation.
 Otherwise, neither the delivery of this Base Prospectus nor any sale nor delivery made hereunder shall create any implication that there has been no change in the affairs of Bonum since the date of this Base Prospectus or that the information herein is correct as of any time subsequent to the date of this Base Prospectus.
 The Arrangers expressly do not undertake to review the financial condition or affairs of Bonum during the life of the Programme or to advise any investor in the Notes of any information coming to their attention.

 Neither this Base Prospectus nor any other information supplied in connection with the Programme or any Notes (a) is intended to provide the basis of any credit or other evaluation or (b) should be considered as a recommendation by Bonum or the Lead Manager(s) that any recipient of this Base Prospectus or any other information supplied in connection with the Programme or any Notes should purchase any Notes.
 In making an investment decision, each investor must rely on their examination, analysis and enquiry of Bonum and the terms and conditions of the relevant Series of Notes, including the risks and merits involved.
-Neither Bonum, the Lead Manager(s) nor any of their respective affiliated parties nor representatives, is making any representation to any offeree or subscriber of the Notes regarding the legality of the investment by such person.
+Neither Bonum, the Arrangers or the Lead Manager(s) nor any of their respective affiliated parties nor representatives, is making any representation to any offeree or subscriber of the Notes regarding the legality of the investment by such person.
 Investors are required to make their independent assessment of the legal, tax, business, financial and other consequences of an investment in the Notes.